risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-nats.md

 ## Prerequisites

-Before ingesting data from NATS JetStream into RisingWave, ensure that:
+Before ingesting data from NATS JetStream into RisingWave, please ensure the following:

-- Your NATS JetStream server is running and accessible from your RisingWave cluster.
+- The NATS JetStream server is running and accessible from your RisingWave cluster.
-- If the NATS JetStream server requires authentication, you have the client username and password.
-The client user must have the `subscribe` permission to the subject.
+- If authentication is required for the NATS JetStream server, make sure you have the client username and password.
+The client user must have the `subscribe` permission for the subject.
-- The NATS subject that you want to ingest data from has been created.
+- Create the NATS subject from which you want to ingest data.
-- Your RisingWave cluster is running.
+- Ensure that your RisingWave cluster is running.

 ## Ingest data into RisingWave